 How do we experience joy during the times of our own suffering?
 Is it even possible to be joyful in our pain?
 The Book of Philippians is known as one of the happiest books of the Bible and it is written from a prison.
-The Book of Acts also finds Paul and Silas in prison as well.
+The Book of Acts finds Paul and Silas in prison as well.
 But it is in that prison that prayer and the power of praise brought about freedom from bonds!
 God inhabits the praises of His people!
-And prayer and praise can free you too!
+Learn how prayer and praise can free you as well!

 The Fortune Teller

 We read in the New Testament in the Book of Acts that in Philippi, Paul and Silas came across a young slave girl possessed with a fortune telling spirit.
 She made a LOT of money for her masters with her abilities.
 She followed Paul and Silas around the city calling them out, declaring in Acts 16:17:

 It’s amazing that even the demons declare God’s glory and power, isn’t it?

 This went on for days until Paul finally had enough and he commanded the demon inside of her to come out, and the demon obeyed him.